liferay/liferay-frontend-projects/dxp/react_rendering.md

 -   Taglib URI: `http://liferay.com/tld/clay`
 -   Tags: `<liferay-clay:...>`

 The `liferay-clay` taglib provides several tags to render Clay components (for example: `<liferay-clay:alert>`, `<liferay-clay:button>`, ...).
-This is tangentially related to React because Clay components are implemented as React components.
+This is indirectly related to React because Clay components are implemented as React components.

 Each tag has its own attributes, which are modeled according to the visual component the tag is rendering.
 See the documentation of each tag to learn about its attributes.
 A good place to do start is the [taglib's TLD file](https://github.com/liferay/liferay-portal/blob/master/modules/apps/frontend-taglib/frontend-taglib-clay/src/main/resources/META-INF/liferay-clay.tld).

 All Clay tags are supposed to extend from `com.liferay.frontend.taglib.clay.internal.servlet.taglib.BaseContainerTag` which, in turn, leverages `com.liferay.portal.template.react.renderer.ReactRenderer`.

-Then, at this low level, all Clay components are created with a `ComponentDescriptor` containing:
+Then, at this low-level, all Clay components are created with a `ComponentDescriptor` containing:

 1. A `moduleName` which is defined by each tag, and corresponds to the JavaScript module that exports the React component.
 2. A `data` map which is filled with the attributes of the tag, like `cssClass`, `defaultEventHandler`, `id`, etc...